noddos/noddos/README.md

 Your Linux DIY router should be running a Linux kernel 2.6.13 or newer.
 These instructions assume you have the development tools such as C++, ld, make, cmake installed.

 ### Compile noddos yourself
-    # install development packages for libcurl, libopenssl and libnetfilter_conntrack
+Install development packages for libcurl, libopenssl and libnetfilter_conntrack

     sudo apt install libssl-dev
     sudo apt install libnetfilter-conntrack-dev
     sudo apt install libcurl4-openssl-dev